-This option is for applicants who have completed necessary prerequisite coursework from an accredited college or university with a Grade Point Average of 2.5 or higher (cumulative and prerequisite courses), and a minimum of an Associate's Degree.
+This option is for applicants who have completed the necessary prerequisite coursework from an accredited college or university with a grade point average of 2.7 or higher (cumulative and prerequisite courses) and a minimum of an associate degree.

 All applicants must have completed an A.S.
 Degree (or higher) at the time of program enrollment, unless they are enrolling through an academic affiliate, 2 + 2 Bachelor's Degree program.

 NM Clinical Schools does not offer student visa sponsorship to non-affiliated students.

 Students will be evaluated according to the following criteria as part of the competitive selection process: